jules2689/trudeau/docs/2020-04-20/pre_news.md

 **Rosemary**:

-Brett Ruskin in Portapique and tom morefy in Halifax As Brett mentioned, the investigation is spanning over at least 50 kilometres.
+Brett Ruskin in Portapique and tom morefy in Halifax.
+As Brett mentioned, the investigation is spanning over at least 50 kilometres.
 There is an RCMP briefing we are expecting that will be an important one.
 The Prime Minister is expected to give his daily briefing outside Rideau cottage in about eight minutes or so.
 We do expect him to spend a lot of time talking about what happened in Nova Scotia, given the magnitude of the tragedy.
 I want to show viewers the inside of the house of commons.